 We believe that we can be more effective in delivering the change we want to achieve by partnering with others.

-- That have proven strength in the capabilities and resources which we need;
+- Have proven strength in the capabilities and resources which we need;

-- That have shared objectives specific to one (or more) of our areas of work;
+- Have shared objectives specific to one (or more) of our areas of work;

-- That have expressed a desire in creating a partnership with us;
+- Have expressed a desire in creating a partnership with us;

-- That have established relationships and leverage with those who can bring about the changes we want to see.
+- Have established relationships and leverage with those who can bring about the changes we want to see.

 By ‘strategic partner’, we mean an organisation with whom we enter into a formal partnership arrangement to jointly deliver a programme of activities to which we both contribute resources and in pursuit of a common goal.